t4fast/car-counting-with-python/README.md

 ```
 Car counting process made with  Numpy, opencv on python.
 ```
-if you wanna to watch the video as result of project you can click and watch on youtube [![Watch the video](https://www.youtube.com/watch?v=qm-Ha_ZrGrw)](https://www.youtube.com/watch?v=qm-Ha_ZrGrw)
+if you wanna to watch the video as result of this project you can click and watch on youtube [![Watch the video](https://www.youtube.com/watch?v=qm-Ha_ZrGrw)](https://www.youtube.com/watch?v=qm-Ha_ZrGrw)

 #### requirements